reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``[]``

-   List of shell commands to be emitted after the :attr:`~config.systems.partitions.prepare_cmds` but before any module loading commands(if applicable) and environment variables are set.
+   List of shell commands to be emitted before any commands that load the environment.

    .. versionadded:: 4.3.0